Search This Blog

 Page references in parentheses are to The Complete Works of Saki (London: The Bodley Head, 1980).
 Endnotes are in brackets.

-Though the literary space between the vulgar and the academic diminishes annually, short stories by Saki (H. H. Munro) retain a place in what remains of the generally educated person’s leisure reading.
+Though the list of literary works that a common reader might be expected to know diminishes annually, short stories by Saki (H. H. Munro) retain a place in what remains of the generally educated person’s leisure reading.
 Their spirited wit, effervescent with one-liners, remarkable endings, and, quite often, a bracing edge of gruesome horror, has retained their place in anthologies and created Saki fans since their original publication.
-His plays (one full-length and two one acts) have received far less attention either on stage or in print, [1] and his three short novels have been similarly neglected.
+His plays (one full-length and two one acts) have received far less attention either on stage or in print [1], and his three short novels have been similarly neglected.

 In the case of his The Westminster Alice (really more a short story than a novel at a bare twenty-five pages), a decay of interest is to be expected.
 A satire on the parliament of the day based on Lewis Carroll, it is done with a light and expert hand, yet it requires far too many footnotes for a contemporary reader, particularly for one who is unsympathetic with Munro’s retrograde political views.